joshtantan/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a front end SPA (single-page application) Twitter clone that uses AJAX requests in Express to pull and push tweet data that is rendered responsively through the use of jQuery.

 ## Final Product